AHL Affiliate of the San Jose Sharks

 Picture of Tech CU Arena with a blue water overlay

-BARRACUDA TO RAISE ROY SOMMER BANNER ON JANUARY 10 AT TECH CU ARENA
+SAN JOSE BARRACUDA TO CELEBRATE CAREER OF LEGENDARY HEAD COACH ROY SOMMER THIS SATURDAY, JANUARY 10 AT TECH CU ARENA

 Written By: Staff

-SAN JOSE, Calif. — The San Jose Barracuda (@SJBarracuda), proud American Hockey League (@TheAHL) affiliate of the San Jose Sharks (@SanJoseSharks), announced today that the organization will honor legendary coach Roy Sommer with a banner-raising ceremony on Saturday, January 10, at Tech CU Arena when the team takes on the Bakersfield Condors.
+SAN JOSE, Calif. — The San Jose Barracuda (@SJBarracuda), proud American Hockey League (@TheAHL) affiliate of the San Jose Sharks (@SanJoseSharks), are set to honor legendary former head coach Roy Sommer with a special pre-game ceremony that will feature a banner-raising this Sat., Jan.
+10 at Tech CU Arena when the team takes on the Bakersfield Condors.

-Sommer, the winningest head coach in American Hockey League (AHL) history, spent nearly his entire 24-year AHL coaching career developing Sharks prospects and shaping the identity of the franchise across four cities and multiple eras.
+Sommer, the winningest head coach in American Hockey League (AHL) history, spent the majority of his 24-year AHL coaching career developing Sharks prospects and shaping the identity of the franchise across four cities and multiple eras.

 Following his time in San Jose, Sommer joined the Anaheim Ducks organization in 2022, serving as head coach of the San Diego Gulls, his final year in the AHL.